stanhoenson/krushr/README.md

 # Krushr

-Host and manage routes in your area.
+Host and manage routes (sightseeing trails) in your area.

 ## Description